← Back to trust

 6. Residual Institutional Work Around the Architecture

-The Article belongs in the wider programme only if it can identify the second residual domain clearly.
-Residual in this Part therefore shifts to the programme’s primary sense: institutional work left outside the coded layer.
+The second residual domain must be identified with precision.
+Residual in this Part refers to institutional work left outside the coded layer.

 That work is visible in at least four places.